sg-wireless/pymakr-vsc/README.md

 ## Run

 The 'Run' command will run the code from the currently open file to the connected board.
-Any print output or exceptions from this code will appear in the commandline.
+Any print output or exceptions from this code will appear in the terminal.
 There is a shortcut button to the run command on the left bottom of the status bar.

 ## Sync